Black Fern Krystal Murray Supreme Winner at Tai Tokerau Māori Sports Awards; special honour for Sid Going

 Around 200 people packed the glass marquee at the Waitangi National Trust to honour and celebrate Tai Tokerau Māori sporting success on Saturday.

-“You can really feel the wairua of humble pride in the whare” Kerepeti-Edwards said.
+“You can really feel the wairua of humble pride in the where,” Kerepeti-Edwards said.

 “There is a strong diversity of codes in this year’s finalists, that shows how much Te Iwi Māori is participating and contributing to all codes in our region”.